 [6th] His last recantation was issued on 18 March.
 It was a sign of a broken man, a sweeping confession of sin.
 Despite the stipulation in canon law that recanting heretics be reprieved, Mary was determined to make an example of Cranmer, arguing that “his iniquity and obstinacy was so great against God and your Grace that your clemency and mercy could have no place with him”, and pressed ahead with his execution.

-[7th] Cranmer was told that he would be able to make a final recantation but this time in public during a service at the University Church.
-He wrote and submitted [on 20 March 1556] the speech in advance and it was published [together with the six previous recantations] after his death.
+[7th] Cranmer was told [by Cardinal Reginald Pole] that he would be able to make a final recantation, but this time in public during a service at the University Church.
+He wrote and submitted [on 20 March 1556] the speech in advance and it was published [by John Cawood in All the Submissions and Recantations of Thomas Cranmer together with the six previous recantations] after his death.
 At the pulpit on the day of his execution, he opened with a prayer and an exhortation to obey the king and queen, but he ended his sermon totally unexpectedly, deviating from the prepared script.

 I found further remarks on Cranmer signing recantations in note 15 to chapter 25 of Thomas Cranmer by Jasper Ridley (1962, rev. 1966).
 Of course there is much more.
 But already what I saw is too much for me as an atheist to digest.

 As for the “three pairs of boots” (Snark, line 31), I have no good clue yet what that could stand for.
-It could be a reference to Trinity.
-We probably never will find a satisfactory prove for such an assumption.
+It could be a reference to Trinity, to the Three Creeds or some other list with three items.
+We probably never will find satisfactory evidence for such assumptions.
 There is an easy way out of this: “Nonsense” would be a convenient explanation as nobody can prove it wrong.